Soong Mei-ling: Later life

 After the death of her husband in 1975, Madame Chiang assumed a low profile.
 She was first diagnosed with breast cancer in 1975 and would undergo two mastectomies in Taiwan.
 She also had an ovarian tumor removed in 1991.

 Chang Hsien-yi claimed that Soong Mei-ling and military officials loyal to her expedited the development of nuclear weapons and even set up a parallel chain of command to further their agenda.

 Chiang Kai-shek was succeeded to power by his eldest son Chiang Ching-kuo, from a previous marriage, with whom Madame Chiang had rocky relations.
 In 1975, she emigrated from Taiwan to her family's 36-acre (14.6-hectare) estate in Lattingtown, New York, where she kept a portrait of her late husband in full military regalia in her living room.
 She kept a residence in Wolfeboro, New Hampshire, where she vacationed in the summer.
 Madame Chiang returned to Taiwan upon Chiang Ching-kuo's death in 1988, to shore up support among her old allies.
 However, Chiang Ching-kuo's successor, Lee Teng-hui, proved more adept at politics than she was, and consolidated his position.
 She again returned to the U.S. and made a rare public appearance in 1995 when she attended a reception held on Capitol Hill in her honor in connection with celebrations of the 50th anniversary of the end of World War II.
 Madame Chiang made her last visit to Taiwan in 1995.
 In the 2000 presidential election in Taiwan, the Kuomintang produced a letter from her in which she purportedly supported the KMT candidate Lien Chan over independent candidate James Soong (no relation).
 James Soong never disputed the authenticity of the letter.
 Soong sold her Long Island estate in 2000 and spent the rest of her life in the 10 Gracie Square apartment on the Upper East Side of Manhattan owned by her niece.
 An open house viewing of the estate drew many Taiwanese expatriates.
 When Madame Chiang was 103 years old, she had an exhibition of her Chinese paintings in New York.

 Death

 Madame Chiang died in her sleep in New York City, in her Manhattan apartment on October 23, 2003, at the age of 105.
+She was the last and longest-lived of the Soong sisters.
 Her remains were interred at Ferncliff Cemetery in Hartsdale, New York, pending an eventual burial with her late husband who was entombed in Cihu, Taiwan.
 The stated intention is to have them both buried in mainland China once political differences are resolved.

 Upon her death, the White House released a statement:

 Madame Chiang was a close friend of the United States throughout her life, and especially during the defining struggles of the last century.
 Generations of Americans will always remember and respect her intelligence and strength of character.
 On behalf of the American people, I extend condolences to Madame Chiang's family members and many admirers around the world.